 A BRIEF INTRODUCTION

-New Adult Lesson Format
+Adult Lesson Format

 Sheridan Shore Sailing School is excited to announce that all of our Adult Lessons our going to taught in conjunction with Sea Safaris Sailing School.
 We offer basic through advanced skills including topical subjects – coastal navigation, celestial navigation and marine weather for children through adult.
 Skills gained through our courses prepare students to safely sail small through large craft in and beyond their home waters.
-Sea Safaris Sailing School instructors are all certified to teach American Sailing Association courses which upon successful completion, offer students certification.
+Sea Safaris Sailing School instructors are all licensed USCG Captains and certified to teach American Sailing Association courses which upon successful completion, offer students certification.
 We also offers refresher, tutored or custom instruction for individual or families to improve sailing skills.

 In case of unsafe sailing conditions, we’ll reschedule earlier or later within the scheduled week if possible.
 Minimum of two students per session.